Flag of Réunion: Regional council flag

 The Regional Council of Réunion uses a flag depicting a stylized representation of the island with the text "Region Reunion".
-Variants also exist which add the words and "Valorisons nos atouts" (Let's value our strengths) in French and five coloured squares to represent equality and diversity.
+Variants also exist which add the words "Valorisons nos atouts" (Let's value our strengths) in French and five coloured squares to represent equality and diversity.

 Independentist flag

-Independentists and nationalists of Réunion also have their flag (green, yellow, red) which was created in 1986.
-Green symbolizes the marronage, yellow symbolizes the working class and red symbolizes the period of slavery and indentured labour, struck by a yellow star with five points.
+Independentists and nationalists of Réunion also have their flag (green, yellow, red), created in 1986.
+Green symbolizes the marronage, yellow symbolizes the working class and red symbolizes the period of slavery and indentured labour imposed by the French, struck by a yellow star with five points.

-Background

-Réunion is an island in the Indian Ocean, east of Madagascar and 175 kilometres (109 mi) southwest of Mauritius.
-It accounts for one of the regions of France.
-As of 2014, it had a population of 844,994.
-The island has been an overseas region of France since 1946.